 Skip to main content

-Improved understanding of benthic habitats and fishing impacts will help fisheries reduce their impacts and avoid sensitive areas.
-Specifically, this tool will help to quantify the impacts of bottom trawling on sedimentary habitats.
-These types of habitats are often referred to as “commonly encountered habitat” types within version 2.01 of our Fisheries Standard and “less sensitive habitat” types in the context of an assessment against version 3.0 of our Standard.
+The tool uses modelling software to help predict the impact of fishing gear and vessels on the seafloor.
+Specifically, it helps quantify the impacts of bottom trawling on sedimentary habitats.
+These types of habitats are often referred to as “commonly encountered habitat” types within version 2.01 of our Fisheries Standard and “less sensitive habitat” types in the context of an assessment against version 3.1 of our Standard.

-Using the Benthic Impacts Tool
+When should the Benthic Impacts Tool be used?

 Fisheries seeking certification to the MSC Fisheries Standard will be able to use this tool to understand and manage their impacts on habitats.
-The tool is optional to use, will be helpful in scoring the Habitats Performance Indicator (2.3.1, scoring issue (a)).

 The tool will also help to provide consistent and quantitative evidence for third-party assessment bodies who assess fisheries against our Standard.
 This will help strengthen confidence that assessments are data-driven and objective.